Bell Hill

 To qualify for Connecticut unemployment benefits, you must meet specific eligibility requirements.

 You’re eligible if your unemployment isn’t your fault.
-You must be able and available to work, actively seeking employment.
-U.S. citizenship or authorized work status is required.
+You must be able and available to work, actively seeking employment, and have U.S. citizenship or authorized work status.

 Willful misconduct may disqualify you from receiving unemployment insurance benefits.

-The Connecticut Department of Labor determines eligibility on a case-by-case basis, evaluating individual circumstances and compliance with eligibility requirements for unemployment insurance benefits.
+The Connecticut Department of Labor determines eligibility on a case-by-case basis, evaluating individual circumstances and compliance with eligibility rules.
+Additional support programs, like SNAP (Supplemental Nutrition Assistance Program), are often available to help with food costs while you’re unemployed.

 Minimum Earnings Requirement for Unemployment Benefits